-100m Sprint Olympic Semi-Finalist Kemarley Brown’s Windy Road Goes Through California
+100m Olympic Sprinter Kemarley Brown’s Winding Road Runs Through California again

-For the last 6 weeks, in a small space in my kitchen, I have hosted an 100m sprint Olympic semi-finalist by the name of Kemarley Brown.
+For the last 6 weeks from mid-June through July 2016, in a small space in my kitchen, I have hosted Olympic 100m sprinter, Kemarley Brown.
 When Kemarley suddenly decided to return to Oakland and train with me, his former junior college coach, the kitchen is where we built his Ikea day bed and rekindled our shared vision.
-Back in the 2014 at the California Community College State Championship, Kemarley ran the 100m in 9.93 seconds becoming the USA’s national community college record holder while representing our school, Merritt College.
+Back in 2014 at the California Community College State Championship, Kemarley ran the 100m in 9.93 seconds becoming the USA’s national community college record holder while representing our school, Merritt College.

 We connected as people right away and began our shared journey as Kemarley made his way here seeking success on the track and in the classroom.
 He faced the challenges of finding housing and ways to finance his education (international students don’t get federal financial aid or any of the advantages of California residents) all while training and attending classes far away from his Jamaican homeland.
 Still, after two years of grit and determination, through the ups and downs of injuries and life challenges, Kemarley became the 2014 California Community College Athlete of the Year (including all sports — football, baseball, basketball etc.) and graduated with his AA degree in Social and Behavioral Sciences 4 days after winning the state championship in 9.93.
 Not lost in the success of the 100m that day at state, Kemarley also won the 200m in 20.29 and took home the Athlete of the Meet honors.
 If you watch this video all the way through to the end, you will see the culminating event in Kemarley’s Merritt career.